syscollective/saltpeter/README.md

 # Timeout in seconds; job will be marked as timed out if it exceeds this duration
 # With WebSocket mode, timeout is enforced at the Saltpeter level

+    wrapper_path: '/usr/local/bin/sp_wrapper.py'
+# Optional: Path to the wrapper script on minions
+# If not specified, uses the default from --wrapper-path argument (default: /usr/local/bin/sp_wrapper.py)
+# Useful if you need different wrapper versions for different jobs

 ```

 #### Maintenance Mode Configuration: